Airboat Tours Have an Interesting History

 What is an Airboat?

 An airboat is a flat-bottomed boat made of aluminum or fiberglass and powered by a large airplane-style propeller on the back.
-The mechanics of an airboat are above the water, so the vessel glides easily across the shallow waters of the Everglades.
+The mechanics of these boats are above the water, so the vessel glides easily across the shallow waters of the Everglades.
 The smooth boat bottom, combined with the engine being on top of the boat, allows airboats to avoid disturbing wildlife below the water’s surface.
 This also helps avoid polluting the ecosystems of the Everglades with oil and other harmful chemicals.

 Are Airboat Tours Safe?